janko/janko.io/_posts/2018-01-08-better-file-uploads-with-shrine-direct-uploads.md

 At first it might sound that taking all that effort to upload the file to tus-ruby-server is a bit pointless if the app will just end up downloading and re-uploading it to another storage anyway.
-However, the latter will be orders of magnitude faster because servers have much faster and more stable internet connections than users (and if that's not enough, shrine-tus can also do a [smart copy directly from the tus storage][shrine-tus copy]).
+However, server side uploading will be orders of magnitude faster and more reliable, because servers have internet connections with much bigger bandwidth and more stability than your users will (and if that's not enough, shrine-tus can also do a [smart copy directly from the tus storage][shrine-tus copy]).
 Also, you need be able to periodically [clear expired or unfinished uploads][tus expiration], which wouldn't be possible if tus-ruby-server and Shrine used the same storage.

 ### Client side